aaspnas/Compare-Objects/README.md

 Hash tables are compared by number of keys and the value for each key.
 The order of elements in a Hash should not affect the result.

+## Interpreting results

+The output for each difference found is outputted by writing the path of the node differing and an explanation of the difference.
+If simple values differ the $ref value is presented with the '>>' prefix on a new line and the diff value prefixed with '<<'.
+The differences found are outputted as a list.
+If the -ProvideStats flag is used, an additional last element will be added to the list with statistics of Number of matches, number of differences and the number of times endless recursion was detected.

 ## Testing

 The functionality is tested by the Pester script in this distribution.
 For more